Aandrei1997/converter_jpg_to_png/README.md

-Project in which jpg images can be converted to png images
+Project in which jpg images can be converted to png images.

 Perequisites:
 - PILL module